FelixP09/YOLO_Cell_Viability/README.md

 Input images were normalized by quantiles (0.0005,0.9995) and saved in png format.
 The dataset were divided in training and validation parts (0.8/0.2).

 ### Labels
-Each image have a text file as label.
+Each image has a text file as label.
 In each text files :
    - there is one row by cell